Everything You Need to Know to Prevent Ransomware Attacks on Your Business

 The Repercussions of Ransomware

-Some important findings to consider regarding its dire effects are:
+Some crucial findings to consider regarding its dire effects are:

-- 60% of SMBs go out of business within six months of an attack.
+- 60% of SMBs leave business within six months of an attack.

-- Operations can be halted significantly, particularly because of the high volume of ransomware attacks that are occurring.
+- Operations can be halted significantly, mainly because of the high volume of ransomware attacks.
 Right before the pandemic, a ransomware attack occurred every 14 seconds.

-- When publicized, the aftermath of the attack includes lost partnerships and good will because of the stain it puts on a business’ reputation.
+- When publicized, the attack's aftermath includes lost partnerships and goodwill because of its stain on a business's reputation.

 - This reveals your company's network weaknesses, opening you up to malicious attacks from competitors.
-A threat like this is more real than ever, as Ransomware-as-a-Service (RaaS) sees sharp rises in demand within the dark web.
+A threat like this is more accurate than ever as Ransomware-as-a-Service (RaaS) sees sharp rises in demand within the dark web.

-- When emails are compromised (often the pathway for ransomware), major financial loss is a real threat.
+- When emails are compromised (often the pathway for ransomware), significant financial loss is a real threat.
 From 2016 to 2019, business email compromise scams caused $26 billion worth of worldwide business losses.

 Though it is possible to recover your files or at least prevent further loss by using backup storage and wiping systems clean, the more important objectives to think of are detection and prevention.

-- In the last two years, 67% of data loss and system outageshappened because of human error.
-So, make sure your employees have the right knowledge when it comes to basic cybersecurity measures – simple reminders such as not clicking unknown email links, scanning files before opening or running them, and making sure the firewall is on.
-A good way to conduct this training, monitor employees, and ensure safeguards are in place is to make sure you have a competent cybersecurity team within your operations.
+- In the last two years, 67% of data loss and system outages happened because of human error.
+So, make sure your employees have the proper knowledge of basic cybersecurity measures – simple reminders such as not clicking unknown email links, scanning files before opening or running them, and ensuring the firewall is on.
+An excellent way to conduct this training, monitor employees, and ensure safeguards are in place is to ensure you have a competent cybersecurity team within your operations.

-- Make sure there are backup files and secure cloud storage options for all sensitive and important data.
-Keep your trusted array of antivirus programs, sandboxes, and filters against intrusive ads and spam.
-Also, there should always be real-time analysis and safeguards when handling any external resources that will be used within company devices.
+- Ensure there are backup files and secure cloud storage options for all sensitive and vital data.
+Keep your trusted antivirus programs, sandboxes, and filters against intrusive ads and spam.
+Also, there should always be real-time analysis and safeguards when handling any external resources used within company devices.

 - Make sure everything is up-to-date.
-To prevent new forms of malicious attacks and patch any vulnerabilities, keep your OS, relevant software apps, and antivirus protections updated.
+Keep your OS, relevant software apps, and antivirus protections updated to prevent new forms of malicious attacks and patch any vulnerabilities.

-Ransomware is a dangerous threat that can have a damaging impact on a business, but it's not impossible to combat - or even recover from - with a comprehensive, proactive email security and incident response strategy in place.
+Ransomware is a dangerous threat that can have a damaging impact on a business.
+Still, it's not impossible to combat - or even recover from - with a comprehensive, proactive email security and incident response strategy in place.